ameya-shahu/GCOEN-TWO-DAYS-WORKSHOP/DAY2/codes/NodeMCU/blink-led/README.md

-# A blank Mongoose OS app
+# A Mongoose OS Blink Led

 ## Overview

-This is an empty app, serves as a skeleton for building Mongoose OS apps from scratch.
+This is app is use to blink onboard led of LoLin ESP8266 board at interval of 1 sec.